okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

 This step requires adding DNS records to the custom domain using your domains' service provider.
 This usually requires administrative access.
 If you do not have this access, contact your system administrator.

-The specific user interface or commands for adding the `CNAME` and `TXT` records depend on your service provider.
+The specific user interface or commands for adding the `CNAME` and `TXT` records depends on your service provider.
 Some may include automation using Terraform.

 The following are the generic steps to add the records.
 The specific interface will vary.

-1. Locate the the JSON output from [Create an email domain resource](#create-an-email-domain-resource).
+1. Locate the JSON output from [Create an email domain resource](#create-an-email-domain-resource).

 1. Log into your domain provider for your custom domain and navigate to the domain record editor.